edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 -   Subnets are created in Availability Zone level and can be more than one in each AZ

 ### Route Table
-A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+A route table contains a set of rules, called routes, that are used to determine **where network traffic is directed**.
 Route Table can be attached to a subnet.
 Not to a VPC
 ###### Main route table
 - When you create a VPC, AWS creates a route table called the main route table.